How to say I love you in Polish

 Twenty years ago we didn’t celebrate Valentine’s Day, now days you sure can tell the 14th of February.
 Young people are more open to talk about their feelings.
 Love is joy and it is the most beautiful thing in life and I get great enjoy and pleasure to hear and say the words ‘kocham cię’ to my beloved every day.

 Please let me know what you think of this Polish view of love and I love you.
-If you want ideas on meeting women for love try this part of my site: girls for love.
-Let me know if you have more to add about love in Poland.
+If you want ideas on meeting women for love try other parts of my website or ask me.
+I lived in Poland long enough to know about these things.